 - investment management and risk analysis;

 - company financing and taxation;

 - financial reporting.

 The study programme has been recognised by the CFA Institute, and courses in the field of finance are taught with regard to the first level requirements of CFA.
 The topics covered during courses in the field of accounting largely coincide with ACCA’s corresponding examination topics.

 Upon completing the direction you will be able to plan and implement suitable marketing activities for achieving company objectives, and convincingly and professionally present your ideas.

-When specialising in the direction of marketing and communication, you will learn:
+When specializing in the direction of marketing and communication, you will learn:

 - digital marketing and the organisation of advertising;